»For many years I have thought about what the Nordics really are«

 »Here you get a bigger picture of what is going on musically«

 »Here you get a bigger picture of what is going on musically.
 In the Nordic countries, we are somewhat isolated from each other.
-Of course, there are festivals where all kinds of music is played, but in the larger institutions, the symphony orchestras and the operas, it is the rule that in Denmark a lot of Danish music is played, and in Norway a lot of Norwegian music is played, etc. There is an idea that you have to support it from your own country.
-It is also very healthy, but when you go to concerts in your own country, you miss hearing what is going on elsewhere.
+Of course, there are festivals where all kinds of music is played, but in the larger institutions, the symphony orchestras and the operas, it is the rule that in Denmark a lot of Danish music is played, and in Norway a lot of Norwegian music is played, etc. When you go to concerts in your own country, you miss hearing what is going on elsewhere.
 In Reykjavik, I felt how proud the politicians are that the Nordic countries are getting a lot of attention and that many want to cooperate.
 However, the cultural exchange is much more abstract in its form than political cooperation agreements.
 What does it mean that last night in Glasgow we heard a work by Brita Byström?
 The effect may not be as concrete as a political cooperation agreement, but in the long term I believe that it can potentially mean more, because it is something that is stored in our consciousness.
 It is important to us as individuals,« says the 43-year-old Glerup, who as a young man did what he could to travel away.

 »I was probably young and naive and thought I should be a modernist, like the others – real German and real French«